simonsobs-uk/data-centre/docs/maintainer/releasing.md

 Before making a new release, check Read the Doc in <https://readthedocs.org/projects/souk-data-centre/builds/> to see if the `latest` build is successful first.
 :::

-`bump2version` is used to automatically bump the version string scattered in multiple files.
-See `.bumpversion.cfg` for details.
+`bump-my-version` is used to automatically bump the version string scattered in multiple files.
+See `pyproject.toml` under `[tool.bumpversion]` for details.

 To make a new release,